AndreRudolph/impulsephp-doc/docs/controller.md

 <a name="nested-controllers"></a>
 ### Nested controllers
 Another main feature is view and therefor controller nesting.
 See more for view nesting in the views documentation.
+This section will only cover controller nesting.
+This can be achieved by importing a template within the executed controllers method.
+Below is an example of controller nesting.